 It didn't start out that way.
 Ebert was a self-taught scholar of film, and he wrote abut film with an encyclopedic knowledge of what had come before.
 He knew his history, and he knew about the people who made the movies.
+He knew nuance.

 “The Hunger Games” may be hugely popular, but does anybody remember what was written about it?
-Can anyone cite a review of “Skyfall” that was referenced or had an impact on how anyone felt about the movie.?
+Can anyone cite a review of “Skyfall” that was referenced or had an impact on how anyone felt about the movie?
 Not even the movie critics from The New York Times swayed anybody’s mind on that front.

 The result of all this is that you may get a positive review of a movie that the critic actually did not like.
 Because to say that you didn't like one of the “Twilight” movies is to scream out that you may be past your prime.